Angna Enters

 Anita "Angna" Enters (April 18, 1897 – February 25, 1989) was an American dancer, mime, painter, writer, novelist and playwright.
 She studied at the Art Students League of New York and was a 1934 Guggenheim fellow.
-She wrote a novel and three autobiographies as well as the films Lost Angel (1943) and Tenth Avenue Angel (1948).
+She wrote a novel and three autobiographies as well as films Lost Angel (1943) and Tenth Avenue Angel (1948).

 Early life

 Enters was born in Milwaukee, Wisconsin and graduated from North Division High School in Milwaukee, Wisconsin.
 She saw the first Denishawn concert tour in 1925, and the following year, an American tour of Sergei Diaghilev's Les Ballets Russes.

 Emergence as a dancer

 Enters moved to New York to study at the Art Students League of New York in 1920, and began to study dance with Michio Itō the following year, eventually performing as Michio's partner in 1933.
 That year she created her first piece, an evocation of a statue of a Gothic Virgin, entitled Ecclesiastique.
 The piece later became Moyen Age.
 In 1934, she borrowed $25 with which to present her first solo program at the Greenwich Village Theatre.
 Her solo program, The Theatre of Angna Enters, toured the United States and Europe until 1939 and was performed, though less often, until 1960.
 In 1934, Enters was awarded a Guggenheim Fellowship to study Hellenistic art forms in Athens, Greece.